 Definition: What Is IaaS?

-In Cloud computing, IaaS delivers on-demand computing, networking, and storage resources over the internet, usually with a pay-as-you-go financial model, which many start-ups favor due to its flexibility and convenience as it eliminates large monetary outlays to purchase expensive hardware outright.
+In cloud computing, IaaS delivers on-demand computing, networking, and storage resources over the internet, usually with a pay-as-you-go financial model.
+When considering IaaS vs PaaS vs SaaS, many start-ups favor an IaaS due to its flexibility and convenience it offers.
+In simpler terms, it eliminates large monetary outlays to purchase expensive hardware outright.

 Pros and Cons